AntonioDomenech/ADsum/README.md

 Use the "Configure environment" menu entry to inspect or update any `ADSUM_` variables directly from the UI.
 Changes are persisted to your `.env` file for future sessions.

+### Managing FFmpeg downloads

+Both the console and window interfaces call an internal helper named `ensure_ffmpeg_available` whenever FFmpeg cannot be found.
+If `ADSUM_FFMPEG_DOWNLOAD_URL` is set, the helper downloads a platform-specific archive (the `{platform}` placeholder expands to `windows`, `darwin`, or `linux`) into `<ADSUM_BASE_DIR>/cache/ffmpeg/<platform>`, extracts the binary, and records its location in `ADSUM_FFMPEG_BINARY`.
+You can opt-in to this behaviour from the prompts shown after a failed recording attempt, or configure it ahead of time via the environment menu.

+Prefer to manage FFmpeg manually?
+Simply leave `ADSUM_FFMPEG_DOWNLOAD_URL` unset.
+The same prompt lets you browse for the executable and stores the selection in your `.env` file, ensuring future sessions keep using your preferred installation.

 ## Configuration

 Environment variables customise behaviour via `pydantic` settings (prefix `ADSUM_`):